 Siyanco Trip Advisor Reviews

-Our overall lesson about lodging in Sri Lanka was that there was no consistency across the country on price vs. quality/service at all.
+Our overall lesson about Sri Lanka hotels was that there was no consistency across the country on price vs. quality/service at all.
 Every time we walked into a new town I felt like we were gambling with our accommodation choices.

 Trip Advisor was a big help on this trip.
 Since we utilized Trip Advisor to make all of our accommodation plans in Sri Lanka – we also ‘paid it forward’ and made sure we put in our own reviews of each of these places.
 After all, websites like Trip Advisor only really work when you give and take.